-Best Free Video Editors for Android without Watermark
+Best Free Video Editors for Android without Watermark in 2022

 In this article, we have mentioned only those apps that don’t feature a watermark and are mostly free.
 However, if you want the best video editor for Android with no bar on premium apps then go through our linked article.
 Apart from that, we have also mentioned some Chinese apps on this list and have mentioned it wherever necessary so that you can take an informed decision.
 For more information in this regard, you can head over to our article on the best Chinese apps alternatives.
 With all that said, let’s now move to the list.